 To do righteousness and justice Is desired by the LORD more than sacrifice.Proverbs 21:3(NASB)

-There is much in Scripture that adheres to this truth – for the inner motive of a truly broken heart that recognizes its own lack and poverty, insufficiency and helplessness before the Lord, is of far greater value to the Father that the outward trappings of the life that appears to be so beautiful to the outward eye - but which can wo often conceal an unclean motive and hypocritical heart.
+There is much in Scripture that adheres to this truth, for the inner motive of a truly broken heart that recognises its own lack and poverty, insufficiency and helplessness before the Lord, is of far greater value to the Father that the outward trappings of the life that appears to be so beautiful to the outward eye, but which can so often conceal an unclean motive and hypocritical heart.

-Loving Father I do want to please You - but I recognise that simply trusting Your word, applying it in my life and looking to Jesus is of far greater worth than anything I myself can offer You.
-Keep me low at the cross I pray and keep me broken before You - all the days of my life, in Jesus I pray, AMEN.
+Loving Father, I do want to please You, but I recognise that simply trusting Your Word, applying it in my life, and looking to Jesus, is of far greater worth than anything I myself can offer You.
+Keep me low at the Cross, I pray, and keep me broken before You all the days of my life.
+In Jesus' name I pray, AMEN.